manoadamro/flapi/README.md

 ## NoneOf(...)

-Considers the check passed if none of the defined rules pass
+Considers the check passed if none of the defined core pass

 ```python